 Day 1 Delhi

 Namaste!
 Welcome to India.
-Begin your Indian adventure in the one of the oldest cities in the world, Delhi, a magical city of surprising contrasts.
-There’s a welcome meeting today at 1 pm – you can arrive any time before, as there are no activities planned.
-India's capital is an exciting, busy, and often chaotic city, but it's also one of the most interesting in the world – packed with historical sites, museums and galleries, shops and endless bazaars.
-After a chance to freshen up and have some lunch, take a guided sightseeing tour to explore the contrasts of Old and New Delhi.
-In the narrow streets of Old Delhi, everything competes for space – squeeze through the Old City’s fortified walls on the way to Jama Masjid.
-Dominating the city’s skyline, the mosque is a social hub as much as a place of worship, and a fascinating insight into Delhi’s way of life.
-Go with the flow on a rickshaw (own expense) through the throbbing streets, packed with buses, trucks, people and cows, on the way to the brilliantly coloured Red Fort.
+Begin your adventure in the one of the oldest and most interesting cities in the world, Delhi.
+There will be a welcome meeting today at 1 pm – you can arrive any time before, as there are no activities planned.
+After a chance to meet the rest of the families and buy some lunch, take a guided sightseeing tour to explore the contrasts of Old and New Delhi.
+In the narrow streets, everything competes for space – squeeze through the Old City’s fortified walls on the way to Jama Masjid.
+Dominating the city’s skyline, this mosque is a social hub as much as a place of worship, and a fascinating insight into Delhi’s way of life.
+If you’d like, why not catch a rickshaw through the throbbing streets, packed with buses, trucks, people and cows, on the way to the brilliantly coloured Red Fort.
 Then, leave the crowds behind and breathe a little easier in contrasting New Delhi – broad, tree-lined avenues, and former monuments to British power.
 Visit the main sights – Parliament House, President House, and India Gate, before returning to the hotel.

 Day 2 Agra